Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-In financial year 2023, Ferryden Park had a median taxpayer income of $46,261 and an average income of $51,913.
-Nationally, the median was $54,808 and the average was $66,852 in Greater Adelaide.
-By September 2025, estimates suggest a median income of approximately $50,332 and an average of $56,481 due to an 8.8% Wage Price Index growth since financial year 2023.
-According to Census 2021 data, incomes in Ferryden Park fall between the 6th and 17th percentiles nationally for households, families, and individuals.
-The largest income segment comprises 29.7% earning $1,500 - $2,999 weekly (1,396 residents), similar to the broader area where 31.8% occupy this range.
-Housing affordability is severe, with only 82.5% of income remaining after housing costs, ranking at the 16th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, the suburb of Ferryden Park had a median income among taxpayers of $46,261 with the average level standing at $51,913.
+This is lower than average on a national basis and compares to levels of $54,808 and $66,852 across Greater Adelaide respectively.
+Based on Wage Price Index growth of 8.8% since financial year ending June 2023, current estimates would be approximately $50,332 (median) and $56,481 (average) as of September 2025.
+Census data from 2021 shows household, family and personal incomes in Ferryden Park all fall between the 6th and 17th percentiles nationally.
+Income brackets indicate that the largest segment comprises 29.7% earning $1,500 - $2,999 weekly (1,396 residents), reflecting patterns seen in the broader area where 31.8% similarly occupy this range.
+Housing affordability pressures are severe, with only 82.5% of income remaining after housing costs, ranking at the 16th percentile nationally.

 Frequently Asked Questions - Income